ircdocs/modern-irc/index.md

 If the server is waiting to complete a lookup of client information (such as hostname or ident for a username), there may be an arbitrary wait at some point during registration.
 Servers SHOULD set a reasonable timeout for these lookups.

-Additionally, some servers also send a [`PING`](#ping-message) and require a matching [`PONG`](#pong-message) from the client before continuing.
+Additionally, some servers also send a {% message PING %} and require a matching {% command PONG %} from the client before continuing.
 This exchange may happen immediately on connection and at any time during connection registration, so clients MUST respond correctly to it.

 Upon successful completion of the registration process, the server MUST send, in this order, the [`RPL_WELCOME`](#rplwelcome-001) `(001)`, [`RPL_YOURHOST`](#rplyourhost-002) `(002)`, [`RPL_CREATED`](#rplcreated-003) `(003)`, [`RPL_MYINFO`](#rplmyinfo-004) `(004)`, and at least one [`RPL_ISUPPORT`](#rplisupport-005) `(005)` numeric to the client.
 The server SHOULD then respond as though the client sent the [`LUSERS`](#lusers-message) command and return the appropriate numerics.
 If the user has client modes set on them automatically upon joining the network, the server SHOULD send the client the [`RPL_UMODEIS`](#rplumodeis-221) `(221)` reply.
 The server MAY send other numerics and messages.
 The server MUST then respond as though the client sent it the [`MOTD`](#motd-message) command, i.e. it must send either the successful [Message of the Day](#motd-message) numerics or the [`ERR_NOMOTD`](#errnomotd-422) numeric.